kean/articles/2021-02-24-appkit-is-done.markdown

 Is SwiftUI a game-changer for macOS?

 It's economics.
 Choosing web technologies used to be almost a no-brainer for many companies.
 But the things are changing.
-On one hand, there is M1 which is finally powerful and energy-efficient to run Slack, rejoice!
+On one hand, there is M1 which is finally powerful and energy-efficient enough to run Slack, rejoice!
 On the other hand, the calculation has changed.
 The main impediment, AppKit, is gone.
 There are millions of iOS engineers on the market.
 The path to delivering great native experience on Apple platforms has never been clearer[^5].
 I heard you can even put Swift on a server, but was not able to reach Tim Cook for comment[^2].

 <div class="FootnotesSection" markdown="1">